The 17 Best Corporate Team Building Activities Toronto 2018

 14. CN Climb

 The most daredevil-ish team building activity on this list!
-The CN Tower was the tallest man-made structure in the world for 32 years and is recognised all over the World.
+The CN Tower was the tallest man-made structure in the world for 32 years and is recognized all over the World.
 If you are feeling brave then take a walk on the windy side – the CN Tower Edge Walk is fairly self-explanatory.
-From April onwards, you can strap yourself in and hang on for dear life 1100 fete in the air, day or night.
+From April onward, you can strap yourself in and hang on for dear life 1100 fete in the air, day or night.
 It’s one way to bond with the team – through fear.
 It costs quite a bit though, it’s the most expensive on this list probably!

 No longer a low-interest sport at the Olympics played by people you’ve never heard of… now ping pong is trendy!
 Corporate event ideas like this are suitable for all ages and backgrounds however they do require a small amount of athleticism.
 You do get to fire table tennis balls at your senior colleagues at SPiN and it is a good place to go after work or to hire for a private group session.
 Pick a paddle, build, bond and bash your opponent into oblivion….with a small plastic ball.